 Against this reduction, the total volume of claims being notified continued to grow in size and numbers, eventually becoming unsustainable to the point that a significant market adjustment was necessary - a 'hard' market!

-It is widely reported that the insurance cost of the Grenfell tragedy and the fear of more major claims relating to cladding and other construction projects, was the trigger for the current market adjustment.
-As a result of their fears, many loss making insurers have withdrawn from the market, allowing those remaining insurers to apply more restrictive cover and increase their rates.
+It was widely reported that the insurance cost of the Grenfell tragedy was the trigger for the current market adjustment and the markets fear of more major claims relating to cladding and construction.
+As a result of their fears, many loss making insurers withdrew from the market, allowing those remaining insurers to apply more restrictive cover and vastly increase their rates.

 How long will it last?